 With today’s technology, you can Start Your Own Business and thrive with nothing more than a laptop and some free time.

+Here are 5 of The Best Businesses to start, if you can’t afford to invest much upfront:

 1. Online Teaching